cityofaustin/vision-zero/atd-vzd/README.md

 ## Backups

-Currently there are two systems making backups, one in RDS and the other in S3 via CRON jobs for 60 days.
-The backups in S3 are table-based and contain both schema and data for each individual table.
+Currently there are two systems making backups, one in RDS and the other in S3 via CRON job on the bastion host used with the Vision Zero database.
+The cron stores daily database dump files in `s3://atd-vision-zero-database/production-database-pg_dump-export` that can be utilized to restore the local database with production data.

 ## Hasura